 The Faculty also conducts four-year B.Sc.
-Honours Study Programmes in Computation and Management (jointly with the Faculties of Arts and Management) and in Statistics and Operations Research for students admitted through separate windows.
+Honours Study Programme in Statistics and Operations Research for students admitted through a separate window.

 5. SELECTION OF COURSE UNITS

 The course units offered by each department will be available at the beginning of each semester, and the students are required to register on or before a date specified by the Faculty using the online registration system (http://scisis.fos.pdn.ac.lk/).
 Late registrations may be accepted under exceptional circumstances at the discretion of the Faculty on payment of a prescribed fine.
 In each academic year, a student must register for not less than 27 and not more than 33 credits, excluding repeated course units.
 Academic advisors will help students to select course units judiciously.
 Once the course units are selected, students shall register for each course unit thus selected at the beginning of the semester and he/she can offer only these course units to earn credits.